SWIG image

 Fact:

-SWIG does provide wrapping support for all of ANSI C. However, SWIG has also included C++ support since its initial release in 1996.
+SWIG does provide wrapping support for all of ISO C. However, SWIG has also included C++ support since its initial release in 1996.
 To be fair, early SWIG releases had limitations, but C++ support has continually improved with each SWIG release.

 Myth: SWIG wraps C++ into this unusable low-level "C-tran" interface.